ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/postgresql/_index.md

 ---
 title: Learn how to deploy PostgreSQL on AWS

-description: Deploy a single instance of PostgreSQL and 3-node PostgreSQL through an EC2 instance.

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for anyone who wants to deploy PostgreSQL on Cloud nodes or physical machines.
+who_is_this_for: This is an advanced topic for anyone who wants to deploy PostgreSQL on AWS Graviton processors.

 learning_objectives:
-    - Deploy single instance of PostgreSQL EC2 instance
     - Automate PostgreSQL EC2 instance creation using Terraform and Ansible
+    - Deploy a single instance of PostgreSQL on AWS Graviton
-    - Deploy a 3-node PostgreSQL cluster with two hot standby servers that are read-only
+    - Deploy a 3-node PostgreSQL cluster with two hot, read-only standby servers on AWS Graviton

 prerequisites:
-    - Cloud nodes or physical machines
-    - Terraform
-    - Ansible
+    - An Amazon Web Services (AWS) [account](https://aws.amazon.com/)
+    - A machine with [Terraform](/install-tools/terraform/), [AWS CLI](/install-tools/aws-cli), [AWS IAM authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html), and [Ansible](/install-tools/ansible/) installed

 author_primary: Jason Andrews
 ### Tags